yiyansun/GeoAI/readme.md

 <img src="res/geoai.png" align="right" width="20%" target="_blank" /> This course explores the emerging field of Geospatial Artificial Intelligence (GeoAI), focusing on the integration of machine learning, deep learning, and large language models (LLMs) in the context of geographic data.
 Students will engage both technically and critically with the tools and concepts shaping the future of spatial analysis.
 This summer intensive course emphasizes hands-on lab experimentation, paper-driven discussions, and critical reflection on the social and epistemological implications of AI-powered geospatial technologies.

+There are no formal lectures or slides in this course; instead, the class is reading- and lab-driven.
+Each week begins with a discussion of the assigned readings, where students are encouraged to engage with the texts by bringing in real-world examples and critical questions.
+Lab sessions are guided but self-directed, creating space for open experimentation, collaborative problem-solving, and reflective analysis.

 ## 🧭 Course Objectives

 * **Understand** the technical foundations and workflows of GeoAI, including machine learning, deep learning, and LLMs.